-There are two different typical forms in which Herpes Simplex virus can occur in a person.
+There are two different typical forms in which the Herpes Simplex virus can occur in a person.
 It could come as HSV-1 or HSV-2.
-HSV-1 refers to oral herpes infection; that is herpes that occurs around the mouth of a person.
+HSV-1 refers to oral herpes infection; that is, herpes that arises around a person’s mouth.
 On the other hand, HSV-2 is genital herpes – the type that acts on the genitals of a person.
 Statistics have it that HSV-1 is more predominant all over the world than HSV-2.
 In the United States of America, a survey showed that over 50 in 100 persons have oral herpes.
 Conversely, 15.5 thereabouts, out of 100 persons, have HSV-2 in the US as well.

 Herpes can come in several ways.
 For instance, the practice of oral sex is known to be closely related to the spread of HSV, especially when an infected mouth comes in contact with the genital area and vice-versa.
 There is a myth that the disease is contagious if one shares the convenience with an infected person, but that is all it is – a myth.
-Herpes can only pass to another person from an infected individual through direct contact with such person; it does not get to other people through having contact with the properties of infected persons.
+Herpes can only pass to another person from an infected individual through direct contact with such person; it does not get to other people through contact with infected persons’ properties.
 In the case of HSV-2

-Some of the noticeable effects of herpes simplex virus on the body are cold sores, vaginal discharge (for women), painful urination, blisters as well as an ulcer.
+Some of the noticeable effects of the herpes simplex virus on the body are cold sores, vaginal discharge (for women), painful urination, blisters, and ulcers.